Padlet is marked as medium risk because the current database entry lists VPAT: Exists (2024) and WCAG claim: Specific claim.

 Is Padlet ADA compliant?

-DistrictCheck currently rates Padlet as high risk, based on the tool database entry for its VPAT status, WCAG claim, and usage context.
+DistrictCheck currently rates Padlet as medium risk, based on the tool database entry for its VPAT status, WCAG claim, and usage context.

 Does Padlet have a VPAT?